SocietyProtectionUndergroundNetworks/sequencing-submission-form/README.md

 ## Preparation:

-#### The following three steps you can avoid by asking an other developer the json credentials of the existing service account used for development
+#### The following two steps you can avoid by asking an other developer the json credentials of the existing service account used for development
 - On your google cloud project, create a service account with necessary permissions to access the buckets.
 Or ask an other developer to give you access to an existing one.
 - Download the json file with the credentials of the service account and store it